Generalization of Gibbs and Langevin Monte Carlo Algorithms in the Interpolation Regime: Introduction

 \section{Introduction}

 Modern learning algorithms can achieve very small training errors on arbitrary data if the underlying hypothesis space is large enough.
-For reasonable data originating from real-world problems, the chosen hypotheses also tend to have small test errors, a fortunate circumstance, which has given great technological and economic thrust to deep learning.
+For meaningful data, the chosen hypotheses also tend to have small test errors, a fortunate circumstance that has given great technological and economic thrust to deep learning.
 Unfortunately, the same algorithms also achieve very small training errors for data specifically designed to produce very large test errors, such as random labels in classification.
-Consequently, the hypothesis space and the training error do not suffice to predict the test error.
-The key to generalization must be more deeply buried in the data. \\ While not so disquieting to practitioners, this mystery has troubled theoreticians for many years \citep{zhang2016understanding,zhang2021understanding}, and it seems safe to say that the underlying mechanisms still have not been completely understood.
+In such a situation, which we will loosely refer to as the {\it interpolation regime}, the hypothesis space and the training error do not suffice to predict the test error.
+The key to generalization must be more deeply buried in the data.
+While not so disquieting to practitioners, this mystery has troubled theoreticians for many years \citep{zhang2021understanding}, and it seems safe to say that the underlying mechanisms still have not been completely understood.

-We are far from solving this riddle in generality, but for the Gibbs posterior we show how nontrivial bounds on the test error can be recovered from the training data.
-The Gibbs posterior assigns probabilities, which decrease exponentially with the training error of the hypotheses.
+We are far from solving this riddle in generality, but for sufficiently close approximations of the Gibbs posterior, we show how nontrivial bounds on the test error can be recovered from the training data.
+The Gibbs posterior assigns probabilities that decrease exponentially with the training error of the hypotheses.
 The exponential decay parameter $\beta $ can be interpreted as an inverse temperature in an analogy to statistical physics.
-The Gibbs measure is a sufficient idealization to have tractable theoretical properties, but also the limiting distribution of several concrete stochastic algorithms, here summarized as Langevin Monte Carlo (LMC), including Stochastic Gradient Langevin Dynamics (SGLD), \citep{gelfand1991recursive,welling2011bayesian}, a popular modern learning algorithm.
+The Gibbs measure is a sufficient idealization to have tractable theoretical properties, but it is also the limiting distribution of several concrete stochastic algorithms, here summarized as Langevin Monte Carlo (LMC), including Stochastic Gradient Langevin Dynamics (SGLD), \citep{gelfand1991recursive,welling2011bayesian}, a popular modern learning algorithm.